tinkerator/gcoder/README.md

 ![stripes.nc.png](stripes.nc.png)

 This is the image of what is rastered by the 1.6W Snapmaker A350 laser device when running the generated `stripes.nc` g-code file.
+Note: the small red/black X mark(s) in the bottom left of that image refer to the expected work origin position.
+The red mark (obscured by the black one in this case) marks the work origin at the start of running the job, and the black one is the work origin at the end of the job.
+For jobs that change the work origin, these two marks will differ in location.

 ## Plans